syncfusion-content/javascript-docs/js/PdfViewer/Services.md

 String
 </td>
 <td class="description">
-Specified the action of the ajax request
+Specified the action of the AJAX request
 </td>
 </tr>
 <tr>